semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ### Caseless matching

 Some languages are case-insensitive according to Unicode rules (UTF-8 encoding).
-To deal with this, aliengrep offers an option for case-insensitive matching `options.generic_caseless: true`.
+To deal with this, Aliengrep offers an option for case-insensitive matching `options.generic_caseless: true`.

 ```yaml
 rules: